MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 - Other data landing zone teams should be able to create improvement and backlog tickets that would enhance templates based on how the tickets are prioritized.

-### Azure policies for enterprise scale analytics and AI
+### Azure policies for the data management and analytics scenario

-Enterprise scale analytics and AI principles emphasize self-service agility and guardrails to protect data, costs, and patterns.
+The data management and analytics scenario principles emphasize self-service agility and guardrails to protect data, costs, and patterns.
 Data Platform Ops works with Platform Ops to define quality, and these teams collaborate to implement specific data policies.
 Data Platform Ops should follow a review process to update and maintain new features that are added to products.

 ### Deploy and operate data management landing zones

-Data Platform Ops and Platform Ops work together to deploy and operate data management landing zone(s).
-A data management landing zone provides shared services to data landing zones, making it a central piece of enterprise scale analytics and AI.
+Data Platform Ops and Platform Ops work together to deploy and operate data management landing zones.
+A data management landing zone provides shared services to data landing zones, making it a central piece of the data management and analytics scenario.

 ## Data Landing Zone Ops